tumaer/SciML/_sources/lecture/gp.md

 $$p(x_a) = \int p(x_a, x_b) dx_b.$$ (def_marginal_pdf)

 We can follow similar steps as above for separating terms that involve $x_a$ and $x_b$.
-After integrating out the Guassian with a quadratic term depending on $x_b$ we are left with a lengthy term involving $x_a$ only.
+After integrating out the Gaussian with a quadratic term depending on $x_b$ we are left with a lengthy term involving $x_a$ only.
 By comparison with a Gaussian PDF and re-using the block relation between $\Lambda$ and $\Sigma$ as above we obtain for the marginal

 $$p(x_a) = \mathcal{N}(x_a; \mu_a, \Sigma_{a a}).$$ (gaussian_marginal_pdf)

 ### Bayes Theorem for Gaussian Variables

 Generative learning addresses the problem of finding a posterior PDF from a likelihood and prior.
 The basis is Bayes rule for conditional probabilities

 $$p(x|y) = \frac{p(y|x)p(x)}{p(y)}.$$ (def_bayes_rule)